Academic Regulations

 Summer Internships

-• The internship must start after the end of the spring term and be completed before the start of the fall term.
+- The internship must start after the end of the spring term and be completed before the start of the fall term.
 If an internship opportunity overlaps with the fall or spring term, students must request a leave of absence.
+If a Ph.D. student begins an internship before June 1, they will forfeit the final pay period of their spring stipend (May 16–May 31).
+Stipend payments in the final pay period cannot be prorated.

-• Doctoral students participating in a summer internship normally forgo their summer stipendiary funding from Yale.
+- Doctoral students participating in a summer internship normally forgo their summer stipendiary funding from the graduate school.
 The sole exception is if the internship is unpaid and the student is generating data that will be used in the dissertation or obtaining technical or methodological skills necessary for the dissertation.
-In this case, the student may request to receive summer support from Yale.
+In this case, the student may request to receive summer support from the graduate school.
 In most cases, doctoral funding will terminate at the end of May and resume on September 1.

-• Students will be limited to two summer internship opportunities.
-If a student wishes to pursue additional internships, the student must normally apply for a leave of absence.
+- Students will be limited to two summer internship opportunities.
+If a student wishes to pursue additional internships, the student will normally apply for a leave of absence.

-• Students on internships who remain registered full-time will continue to receive a Health Award and other benefits of registration.
+- Students on internships who remain registered full-time will continue to receive a Health Award (if applicable) and other benefits of registration.
 Internships do not stop a student’s “academic clock.”

 To apply for a summer internship: